withastro/docs/CONTRIBUTING.md

 You can also make a huge contribution by getting involved by leaving review comments on [PRs](https://github.com/withastro/docs/pulls), adding ideas in existing GitHub [Issues](https://github.com/withastro/docs/issues) and [Discussions](https://github.com/withastro/docs/discussions) and participating in our "Pinned" issue maintenance tasks!

 Every PR, especially translation PRs, needs reviewers!
-Reviewing PRs and leaving comments, suggestions or an approving "LGTM!" ("Looks Good To Me!") is a great way to get started on Team Docs, and to learn more about Astro.
+Reviewing PRs and leaving comments, suggestions, or an approving "LGTM!" ("Looks Good To Me!") is a great way to get started on Team Docs, and to learn more about Astro.

 We encourage you to: